martsberger/django-sql-utils/Readme.rst

 ================

-This package provides utilities for working with Django querysets so that you can generate the SQL that you want.
+This package provides utilities for working with Django querysets so that you can generate the SQL that you want, with an API you enjoy.

 Subquery Aggregates
 -------------------